HelpGiveThanks/HGTconfiguration/README.md

      1. registerbasic.php
      1. registercaptcha.php
      1. registerinvitation.php
+1. Test this link by going to your browsers forum discussion NOT dashboard tab.
+1. Click the 'Sign Out' button in the second row of buttons.
+1. Click the grey 'Register Invitation' button.
+1. Click on the 'terms of use' link just above the grey 'Sign Up' button, and you should go to your wiki, not-yet-created, Terms of Use page, unless you made a typo when you entered the url in the above files.

+   I'll show you in a follow on tutorial how to create this Term's of Use wiki page.
+1. Click on your browser's cPanel File Manager tab.

-#####N. Configure top menu-bar icon and links, and footer links in the file default.master.tpl located in folder .../themes/nitrogen/views
+#####P. Configure top menu-bar icon and links, and footer links in the file default.master.tpl located in folder .../themes/nitrogen/views

 1. Do a find/replace of "YOURSITE.COM/YOURTBGfolder" (NOT /YOURforumfolder) to  customize all 9 instances of this TGB link.
      1. Click the binoculars icon to open the find/replace window.
-     1. If you don't see this icon, then click the 'Use code editor' button.
+     1. If you don't see this icon, then click the 'Use code editor' (upper right) button.
-2. Next, experiment with icon size and padding (TOPpx RIGHTpx BOTTOMpx LEFTpx = 5px 5px 5px 5px) to match the icon in TGB exactly.
-If you increase the icon's height, you will need to decrease the bottom padding = 5px 5px 0px 5px.
+2. Next, experiment with icon size and padding (5px 5px 5px 5px = TOPpx RIGHTpx BOTTOMpx LEFTpx) to match the icon in TGB exactly.
+NOTE: If you increase the icon's height, you will need to decrease the bottom padding = 5px 5px 0px 5px.

-     Click the 'Save Changes' button to try each new size change, and don't forget to refresh the view in your Vanilla Forum window to see it.
+     Click the 'Save Changes' button to try each new size change, and don't forget to refresh the view in your Vanilla Forum window to see changes.
+(Click the 'Discussions' (upper left) button to get back the main page.)
 3. Type in your Forum url, replacing http://YOURSITE.COM/YOURforum.
 4. Type in your GitHub url, replacing http://github.com/YOURorganization

      You can also change the GitHub link name to Docs or something else, if you decided to use Google Docs instead of GitHub to collaborate with others on file creation, improvements, etc.
 1. Save and close this file.

-#####O. Restrict access to just people you want on the forum while you build up a trusted user base.
+#####Q. Restrict access to just people you want on the forum while you build up a trusted user base.

 1. Click on your browser's Vanilla forum.
+1. Sign back in.
 1. Click the 'dashboard' button (left most button in the second row of buttons).
-1. Scroll to the top and click on the left menu column's Users section 'Registration' option.
+1. Click on the left menu column's Users section 'Registration' option.
-1. Select the 'invitation' option in the 'Method' column.
+1. Select the 'Invitation' option in the 'Method' column.
 1. Scroll down and under the column 'Role' (to the left of the column 'Invitations per month')
      1. Change the Administrator = You from 'None' to 'Unlimited' from the pulldown menu that opens.
      1. Leave the other roles with 'None' as their amount of invitations.